 Looking to get certified?
 Look elsewhere.
 Looking to spark a revolution?
-We’ll show you how to become more powerful than even the most well-funded adversaries, including your corporate-backed opponents.
+We’ll show you how to become more powerful than the most well-funded adversaries, including corporate- and government-backed opponents.

-Click here to subscribe for discounts and announcements!
+Subscribe to our email list for discounts and announcements!

 (View all upcoming events.)